Skip to main content | Skip to section menu | Access keys.

 Christmas trees

-Christmas trees can be taken to Forthbank.
-There is no kerbside collection.
+Christmas trees can be taken to Forthbank for composting.
+The Council does not provide a kerbside collection.

-Protect your personal information by shredding it and placing it into your blue bin.
+Protect your personal information by shredding them and placing into your grey bin for recycling.

 Cooking Oil/Fat

-• Large quantities can be poured into a container with a lid and placed in your green bin.
+• Small quantities can be poured into a container with a lid and placed in your green bin.

 E-G